Project Setup for ML with UV

 >>> numpy.__version__

-- runs any tool installed in the project environment with all project dependencies available.
+'2.2.4'uv run - runs any tool installed in the project environment with all project dependencies available.

 We can see that NumPy is available.